keboola/connection-docs/overview/tutorial/load/database.md

 - `SELECT * FROM sfdc_user;` with output table `in.c-tutorial.user`
 - `SELECT * FROM sfdc_opportunity;` with output table `in.c-tutorial.opportunity`

-You will obtain the following configuration.
+You will get the following configuration.
 Click on **Run Extraction** to load the data from the database into your tables in Storage.

 {: .image-popup}
 ![Screenshot - Add database query](/overview/tutorial/load/extractor-db-queries.png)

-Running the Extractor creates a background job that
+Running the extractor creates a background job that

 - connects to the database,
 - executes the queries, and